-Now in its ninth successful year, “Summer in the City” (SITC) is a month long performing arts summer camp in NYC where the participants reside at The Juilliard School, working with world class artists, teachers, casting directors and agents:
+2014 will be our ninth successful year, “Summer in the City” (SITC) is a 3 week long performing arts summer camp in NYC where the participants reside at The Juilliard School, working with world class artists, teachers, casting directors and agents:

 Private lessons are alternated with a variety of group seminars, workshops, and activities.
 Participants also attend many performances on Broadway, at the New York Philharmonic, American Ballet Theatre, and Off-Broadway.